AxiaCoin/axia-network-v2-explorer/README.md

 # DEPRECATION NOTICE

-This project is in **deprecated**, and the Axia Explorer is in the process of being migrated to this [React App](https://github.com/ava-labs/explorer-v2) instead.
+This project is in **deprecated**, and the Axia Explorer is in the process of being migrated to this [React App](https://github.com/AxiaCoin/explorer-v2) instead.
 As such, some URLs will redirect to the new explorer experience as it is developed, starting with the Home page and AppChain page.

 # Axia Explorer

-Frontend Vue.js application for displaying Axia network activity and blockchains data from the [Ortelius indexer](https://github.com/ava-labs/ortelius) and [Axia-Go client](https://github.com/ava-labs/gecko).
+Frontend Vue.js application for displaying Axia network activity and blockchains data from the [Axtract indexer](https://github.com/AxiaCoin/axtract) and [Axia-Go client](https://github.com/AxiaCoin/gecko).

 ## Prerequisites